 This resume summary is effective because it:

-• Highlights key measurable achievements such as generating a 20% increase in revenue.
+- Highlights key measurable achievements such as generating a 30% increase in traffic.

-• Showcases technical skills needed for the job, such as lifecycle management, agile methodologies, and market analysis.
+- Showcases technical skills needed for the job, such as SEO techniques and leveraging data analytics.

 Read more: How to Write a Resume Summary (with Examples)